field-interactive/userbundle/README.md

 ```
 $ php bin/console doctrine:schema:update --force
 ```

+If you use the Symfony 2.x structure in your project, use `app/console` instead of `bin/console` in the commands.

 With this last step you should have successfully installed the FieldUserBundle in your application.